hyva-themes/magento2-hyva-admin/docs/guides/hyva-admin-grid-walkthrough/using-grid-source-processors.md

 # Using Grid Source Processors

 Grid source processors are rarely needed.
-They allow low level access to the grid data load process, in case the declarative nature of Hyv# admin grids is not sufficient.
+They allow low level access to the grid data load process, in case the declarative nature of Hyvä admin grids is not sufficient.

 If you are only just beginning to use Hyvä admin grids, feel free to skip this page and come back to it later if you are bumping against the boundaries of what can be done in configuration only.